djaus2/SwissTimingGemini7SegDisplay/README.md

   - And added Start at Finish option for DownCount mode which is set or cleared appropriately.
     - If clear then first lap does not decrement the lap count as per 5K, 3K and 1500m where start is as 200m or 300m
     - For example, at start of 1500m is Laps set to 3 laps to go so and only decrements when leader passes start second time.
+  - Wind Gauge
+    - V1.4.1 Kill either Window by clicking on the Window X top right completely kills the app.
+    - V1.4.2 Write back of speed from simulator works.
+      - Various Selections persisted
+        - Eg Can hide simulator, display simulator speed directly or only once "returned".
+      - Connection state persisted issues to resolve
+      - Need to check with display that these changes haven't caused issues.
+2Do
+      - Not tested with actual Wind Gauge yet, simulator only.
+2Do

 ## Hint